 - Dive centre and hyperbaric chamber.

-Of course, with so many extra-boats, helicopters, and submersibles, the crew are going to need a lot of specialised cleaning equipment to keep the yacht and all its components looking luxurious.
+Of course, with so many extra-boats, helicopters, and submersibles, the crew are going to need a lot of specialised marine cleaning products to keep the yacht and all its components looking luxurious.
 We are a dedicated ship chandler that can provide you with a range of tools and materials for keeping your yacht looking ship-shape.
 The Octopus is one of the world’s finest superyachts, and we’re certainly hoping that its next buyer will return it to its adventuring glory soon.